How Home offers are done in British Columbia and what you need to know

-When the buyer takes possession as specified in contract oif purchase sale.
+When the buyer takes possession as specified in the contract of purchase sale.

 This is the amount that the buyer is offering to pay for the property.
 The price is usually dependent on market conditions and may differ from the seller's current asking price.

-When it comes to strong offers experience counts! its not all about the price and every transaction is defferent, call us today we can help!
+When it comes to strong offers experience counts! it's not all about the price and every transaction is different, call us today we can help!

-Real Estate Contracts and Offers- Vancouver Realtor and Real Estate Specialist Adan Sprauer
+Real Estate Contracts and Offers- Vancouver Mortgage Broker Real Estate Advisor Adan Sprauer